We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Delivery is free, but if you want professional installation, there’s an additional one-time fee of $250.

-Financing is available for eligible customers.
+Financing is available through Affirm for eligible customers.
 There are frequently coupon codes on the company’s website, which sometimes include free installation.

-Membership costs $39 per month, which includes unlimited access for up to 6 individuals.
+Membership costs $39 per month and includes unlimited access for up to 6 individuals.

 You can purchase personal training sessions for an additional $40 per session.